Mather classes of Schubert varieties via small resolutions: Introduction

 \section{Introduction}

-The {\it Chern-Mather class}, defined by MacPherson \cite{M}, is a characteristic class of singular varieties, along with the Chern-Schwartz-MacPherson class, the Fulton class and the Fulton-Johnson class.
+The {\it Chern-Mather class}, defined by MacPherson \cite{M}, is one of the characteristic classes of singular varieties, along with the Chern-Schwartz-MacPherson class, the Fulton class and the Fulton-Johnson class.
 These characteristic classes are significant in classical algebraic geometry, since they generalize the Chern class $c(TX)$ of a nonsingular variety $X$.
-The Mather class $c_M(X)$ of $X$ is an element in the Chow group (or homology) $A_*(Y)$ for $X\subset Y$ and defined through the Nash blowup of $X$ along $Y$.
+For an irreducible, quasi-projective complex (possibly singular) variety $X$ embedded in a nonsingular variety $Y$, the Mather class $c_M(X)$ of $X$ is an element in the Chow group (or homology) $A_*(Y)$ and defined through the Nash blowup of $X$.

 We consider Schubert varieties $\mathbb{S}(\underline{\alpha})$, which in most cases are singular varieties.
-In the case of the ordinary Grassmannians, so-called of Lie type A, Jones \cite{Benjamin} expressed the Chern-Mather class of Schubert varieties by integrals and Zelevinsky's IH-small resolutions \cite{Z}, small resolutions in the sense of Intersection Cohomology, without the Nash blowup and computed the Mather class by the use of equivariant localization.
-The method relies on the irreducibility of the characteristic cycle $IH(\mathbb{S}(\underline{\alpha}))$ of simply laced Lie types.
+In the case of the ordinary Grassmannians, so-called of Lie type A, Jones \cite{Benjamin} expressed the Chern-Mather classes of Schubert varieties by integrations over Zelevinsky's IH-small resolutions \cite{Z} (small resolutions in the sense of Intersection Cohomology), without the Nash blowup and computed the Mather classes by the use of equivariant localization.
+The method relies on the irreducibility of the characteristic cycle $CC(IC_{\mathbb{S}(\underline{\alpha})})$ associated to $\mathbb{S}(\underline{\alpha})$ in simply laced Lie types.